 Meth doesn’t just put you at risk for psychotic symptoms.
 It’s a dangerous and deadly drug that kills thousands of people every year.
 Deaths involving methamphetamine have been climbing steadily since 2012.
 In 2021, deaths associated with stimulants such as meth increased to 33,000 from 25,000[ML1] .

 The DEA classifies methamphetamine as a Schedule II drug.
 This means meth has a high potential for abuse and can be very dangerous.
-It also means you can develop severe psychological and physical dependence on meth.
+It also means you can develop a severe psychological and physical dependence on meth.

 As you continue to abuse meth, it’s more difficult to get that same high.
 Your body quickly develops a tolerance to it.
 Your brain produces excessive amounts of dopamine that start depleting your natural supplies of this chemical.
 Dopamine plays an important role in your brain and body.
 When levels are off-balance, you experience meth withdrawal symptoms.
 This keeps you in the addiction cycle, just trying to prevent meth withdrawal by using the drug.

 This is known as a dual diagnosis, and an addiction treatment center treats both conditions together, which helps prevent relapse.

 Substance abuse treatment also provides drug detox, so you’re supported by health care professionals during this process.
 They can prescribe medications to help ease physical discomfort from meth withdrawal.
 A medical team will also monitor you around the clock and can keep you safe in the instance of meth psychosis and other concerning symptoms.
 A treatment center physician might prescribe antipsychotic medications as appropriate.
 In some cases, antipsychotic medications can exacerbate psychosis symptoms so it’s important these are prescribed and monitored by a physician.

 Meth is a hard drug to kick, but addiction recovery is possible with motivation, support, and effective treatment.
 Research shows these approaches are useful in treating meth abuse: